Failure of the Brauer-Manin principle for a simply connected fourfold over a global function field, via orbifold Mordell: Main results

 In case where $\operatorname{char}(k) \ne 0$, set $X := S ⨯ ℙ¹$ and let $\supp D$ be a union of graphs of inseparable morphisms $S → ℙ¹$, taken with $\cC$-multiplicities that are less than the characteristic.
-The exact sequence \eqref{eq:log6-4} will then split on $X_η$.
+Sequence~\eqref{eq:log6-4} will then split on $X_η$.
 In this case, no matter whether $\deg_{X_η} (K_X+D)$ is positive or not, the graph of every inseparable morphism $S → ℙ¹$ is either contained in $\supp D$, or is a $\cC$-integral point.
 Therefore, without Assumption~\ref*{il:3-6-2}, the height of a $\cC$-integral point cannot be bounded in terms of the discriminant.
+At the same time, we do not claim that our assumptions are optimal.
+It is an interesting problem to determine optimal assumptions in order to guarantee that a height inequality of the form presented in Theorem~\ref{thm:height1a} holds true.